stitchfix/stitchfix.github.io/_posts/2014-06-11-introducing-resque-brain.md

 better tools for managing the failed queue.
 It also includes some basic monitoring and statistics tasks.

 We've been using it for about a month.
-It's open source, Apache-licensend, and ready for action.
+It's open source, Apache-licensed, and ready for action.
 [Source is on GitHub][resque-brain-source].

 ![Screenshot](https://camo.githubusercontent.com/76a0d96bdf902ba943bf84682144d0701bdeddc2/68747470733a2f2f7777772e657665726e6f74652e636f6d2f73686172642f7337312f73682f39373630623730622d393062372d346162652d613865372d3739663264336432323165362f30313934373137376334353265313535653364346136616663656463663263312f646565702f302f5265737175652d427261696e2e706e67)